GenomicsAotearoa/EWAS_DAP/README.md

 # Building Docker image

-Note: to build the Docker image you need to have priviledged access
+Note: in most cases, to build the Docker image you need to have priviledged access.
+It is possible to run docker without 'sudo' if the system is configured appropriately (see https://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo for reference).
+Running rootless docker in rootless mode is also possible, more details on: https://docs.docker.com/engine/security/rootless/

 1. install docker as described here: https://docs.docker.com/engine/install/
 2. run `sudo ./build_docker`